- Oggetto:

 Risultati dell'apprendimento attesi

-- Have acquired a sound knowledge of the Indian legal systems in its various components.
+- Have acquired a sound knowledge of the legal systems of India and Central Asia in their various components.

 - Have acquired a deeper knowledge of various social science approaches to research into Asian laws.